sahildua2305/voiceit-python/README.md

 dependencies.

 ##Usage
-Then initialize a VoiceIt Object like this
+Then initialize a VoiceIt Object like this with your own developer id
 ```python
 from VoiceIt import *
 myVoiceIt = VoiceIt("123456")